PrincessPi3/betterhiddencrypto/README.md

 So, I selected the gigachad KDF, [Argon2id](https://en.wikipedia.org/wiki/Argon2) to generate the 256-bit key.
 It features appx.
 With variable cost settings for time, memory, parralellization, and with an added cryptographically securely randomly generated salt, it makes a very robust and attack resistant KDF.

 AES with 256bit key in GCM mode is used.
 GCM mode includes authtentication which is nice, and is considered one of the most secure AES modes.

+The compression and redundant encryption is via 7zip.
+The script generates a sha512 hash of the passphrase to make sure the passphrase for the 7z archive is statistically independant from the one used in the main encryption.

 The other glaring issue that the normie cryptography utilities had was the fact that when files are moved to the volume, there is no shredding of the "ghost" file at the location it camer from, and in some cases, even left data traes on the disk without securely shredding them to clean up.
 To that end, I'm using the secure-delete package to secure wipe any temporary or ghost bytes off the record.